An-Unnamed-Developer/DeviceModRemake/README.md

-I have managed to re-route the GitWeb browser to GitHub.com/an-unnamed-developer/gwsites
+I have managed to re-route the GitWeb browser to GitHub.com/an-unnamed-developer/gwsites - although untested

 ### ** I need help with this!!! ** ###